 The waterfall itself was spectacular.
 However, spending time with the monkeys absolutely made our day.
 The baby monkey was just so incredibly cute!

 One of the smaller monkeys jumped up on to Lars to escape one of the larger ones who had chased him.
 He settled down on Lars’ shoulder for quite some time, obviously feeling much safer up there.
 He may have thought Lars was an alpha monkey because he started picking through his hair for mites!
 Luckily, it didn’t look as though he found any!

 All Good Things Must Come to an End

-Reluctantly, we had to leave these cuties and the Ouzoud Waterfalls behind us and head for for home.
+Reluctantly, we had to leave these cuties and the Ouzoud Waterfalls behind us and head for home.

 The drive back was captivating as we caught odd snippets of insight into life in the Moroccan desert.
 Swapping email addresses with some of our day’s companions we jumped out of the minivan and back to the riad.

 By now it was about 6.30pm and we were more than ready to relax and have dinner at the riad.
 The day’s experiences were simply amazing.
-It was so different to the hectic life of the Marrakech Medina.
+It was so different from the hectic life of the Marrakech Medina.

 We will be going back in the future to explore more of this exotic country.
 Let us know in the comments if you have any recommendations or have any shared experiences.
 We’d love to hear it!

 After finishing my Law Degree I decided to become a teacher.
 I am passionate about teaching, learning and most of all, about inspiring others.
 Now, as a writer and blogger, I love sharing our travels and our musings on life’s journey.
 I hope, through these, we can play a part in inspiring you to do whatever ‘satisfies your soul’.